Business Analysis

 In any software or automation project, understanding the true business need is critical.
 That’s where Business Analysis and Requirements Engineering come into play.

-Business Analysts work closely with stakeholders to explore current processes, uncover pain points, and identify opportunities for improvement.
+As Business Analysts, we work closely with stakeholders to explore current processes, uncover pain points, and identify opportunities for improvement.
 They focus on the big picture, what the business is trying to achieve, and help shape solutions that make a real difference.
 Their role is to clarify goals, align expectations, and ensure the project stays focused on delivering value.

 Once the goals are clear, Requirements Engineering turns those insights into detailed, structured requirements.
 This involves documenting what the system or automation should do, making sure every requirement is clear, testable, and traceable.
 It helps avoid miscommunication and keeps development on the right track.

-Analyzing current workflows and identifying areas for improvement
+Analyze current workflows and identify areas for improvement

-Supporting solution validation and ensuring the product meets expectations
+Support solution validation and ensure the product meets expectations

 Techniques

-To deliver successful projects, Business Analysts use a variety of practical techniques to gather insights, define needs, and document requirements.
-Here are some of the most commonly used:
+To deliver successful projects, we use a variety of practical techniques to gather insights, define needs, and document requirements

 Interviews